 To mitigate this risk, the Company will rely on the good relationships that it, as well as the Sponsor, has cultivated with the Fund Manager, the Property Manager, lessees, regulators and other parties with whom it regularly deals.
 Historically this approach has been successful as the Company has not been subject to any material litigation in the past.
 Additionally, it has acquired, maintained, or are in the process of renewing all regulatory permits necessary to conduct the business and have remained compliant with all such requirements, having to date received no citations.
-Please see the section entitled "Business and Properties - Regulatory Compliance".
-The Property Manager is responsible for assuring the continued compliance with all regulatory permits and requirements.
-Please see the section entitled "The Fund Manager and the Property Manager - The Property Manager".
+Please see the section entitled "Business and Properties - Regulatory permits and requirements.
+Please see the section entitled "The Fund Manager and the Property Manager - The Property Manager of the Company".